macroflight/psxhacks/README.md

 ### psx_fuel_transfer.py

-SMall hack to transfer X tons of ZFW into the centre tank, simulating a large fuel tank in the hold that can be emptied into the center tank.
+Small hack to transfer X tons of ZFW into the centre tank, simulating a large fuel tank in the hold that can be emptied into the center tank.
 Who said you can't fly London to Sydney with a decent payload in a 744? :)